Suwethaig/Projects/README.md

 # Projects Folder

 Welcome to my **Projects Folder**!
 Here you'll find a collection of my data analysis and data visualization projects.
-These projects showcase my skills in SQL, Python, Tableau, and other tools, as well as my ability to clean, analyze, and visualize data effectively.
+These projects showcase my skills in SQL, Python, Tableau, and other tools, as well as my ability to clean, analyze, and visualize data!

 ## Projects